iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 # Glossary
-The following are some common terms associated with IOTA and DLT.
+The following are common terms associated with IOTA and DLT.

 <br/>